gvwilson/thirdbit/_posts/2015/2015-01-01-things-i-wont-do-this-year.md

   </dt>
   <dd>
     <p>
-      2014 was a difficult year&mdash;my exit from Mozilla was a lot bumpier than I'd hoped, and I simply didn't make time or have energy to exercise.
+      2014 was a difficult year–my exit from Mozilla was a lot bumpier than I'd hoped, and I simply didn't make time or have energy to exercise.
       That's not a good thing given the history of heart disease in my family, so swimming or biking two or three times a week isn't really optional any more.